alb3rtjarvis/coherent_benchmarks/README.md

 <!-- BENCHMARK_RESULTS_END -->

+**_NOTE:_**  Certain packages (like `NumbaCS`) make use of JIT compilation to speed up many methods.
+When functions are JIT-compiled, they are optimized and compiled into machine code on the first function call.
+This initial longer run time is often referred to as "warm-up" time.
+Warm-up time is not included in these timings but is recorded in the `results/` directory.

 ## Running and Updating Benchmarks

 This section is for users who wish to run the benchmarks themselves, for example, to test on their own hardware, add new packages/cases, or to update results.